PhotoGov

 What if my photo is rejected?

-Use the visible report and official source links first.
-Refund support may apply when a paid final photo is rejected after following the report guidance.
+Start with the visible report and the official source links, which usually identify what the reviewer objected to.
+Refund support may apply when a paid final photo is rejected after the report guidance was followed — contact support with the rejection notice.

 Is my photo secure?